Driven by the vision of our Founder, Rick Hansen, our Leadership Team is dedicated to building an accessible, inclusive and healthy world.

 Laura McBride, Senior Director, Awareness, CFRE

 Laura is responsible for increasing awareness of the importance of disability inclusion and accessibility and encouraging the removal of barriers through financial support and participation in RHF initiatives.
-Through her leadership of the RHF School Program and Marketing and Communications team, she directs the strategy, execution and optimization of initiatives that inspire and engage communities in the movement towards a world for everyone, everywhere.
+Through her leadership of the RHF School Program and the Marketing and Communications team, she directs the strategy, execution and optimization of initiatives that inspire and engage youth and communities in the movement towards a world for everyone, everywhere.
 Having earned her Certified Fundraising Executive designation in 2021, Laura brings a donor centric lens to her work.

 Kevin Ng, Director, Technical & Program Content, Accessibility Certification